-The Hazlewood Act exempts a qualifying student from tuition, local tuition, student union/center fee, publication fee, library fee, computer usage fee, medical service fee, wellness center fee, and course fees.
+The Hazlewood Act exempts a qualifying student from tuition, student union/center fee, publication fee, library fee, computer usage fee, medical service fee, international education fee, wellness center fee, and course fees.
 The student is responsible for the property deposit fee, student service fee, parking, and other optional fees.
 To obtain this exemption, the veteran must:

-- 1. Apply for Federal Student Aid through the MSU Financial Aid Office.
-This process must be repeated each spring term.
-Forms for Federal Aid are available by January 31 of each year and should be completed by April 1. - Request a letter from the Department of Veterans Affairs stating ineligibility for Veterans Educational Assistance.
-The student may request this letter by calling 1-800-827-1000. - 3.
-Provide the original or certified copy of discharge papers DD214.
-Certified copies are available only from a county clerk. - Complete a Statement of Qualifications available from MSU Veterans Affairs Office.
+- 1. Provide documentation from MSU Financial Aid Office stating they are not in default of a federal or state guaranteed loan.
+This must be done every financial aid year, beginning in summer and ending the following spring. - 2.
+Request a letter from the Department of Veterans Affairs stating ineligibility for Veterans Educational Assistance.
+The student may request this letter by calling 1-888-442-4551. - 3.
+Provide a copy of the DD214 discharge papers. - 4.
+Complete a Statement of Qualifications available from MSU Veterans Affairs Office and the state of Texas Hazelwood application, beginning spring 2006.